AnnaS0272/kickstarter-analysis/README.md

 ![Chart 3 - Subcategory Statistics US](https://github.com/AnnaS0272/kickstarter-analysis/blob/master/Chart%203%20-%20Subcategory%20Statistics%20US.png)

 If we examine whether the month of the year makes any impact on the success of the campaign, it is obvious that campaigns started in May are the most successful.
-It is likely connected with the upcoming summer break, more relaxed schedules and as a result the picking up interest of the public in attending cultural events such as plays.
+It is likely connected with the upcoming summer break, more relaxed schedules and picking up interest of the public in attending cultural events such as plays.

 * ***Recommendation No. 1 - Plan to start your campaign in May.***